Learn about International Widows Day

 This day became a globally recognized day in 2010, started by the 65th UN General Assembly.

-How to Observe International Widows Day
+How to celebrate International Widows Day

 Today, governments across the world are reminded to ensure that the rights of widows are included in international laws, and that judicial systems uphold them.